-Projections generated by the Homicide Monitor demonstrate that even as homicide rates are declining in most part of the world, they are likely to rise in Latin America.2 Assuming trends remain constant, the regional homicide rate could jump from 21 per 100,000 to 35 per 100,000 inhabitants by 2030 - at least seven times higher than the global average.3 i Juan Carlos Garzón, Igarapé Institute senior regional consultant, is the principal author.
+Projections generated by the Homicide Monitor demonstrate that even as homicide rates are declining in most part of the world, they are likely to rise in Latin America.
+Assuming trends remain constant, the regional homicide rate could jump from 21 per 100,000 to 35 per 100,000 inhabitants by 2030 - at least seven times higher than the global average.

+Figure 1.
+Regional and global dynamics of the average murder rates - 2000 to 2030 i Juan Carlos Garzón, Igarapé Institute senior regional consultant, is the principal author.
 This report was prepared as part of the Instinct for Life homicide reduction campaign.
 It benefited from specialized workshops held in Bogotá (Colombia), Mexico City (Mexico), Washington DC (USA) and Rio de Janeiro (Brazil), with the participation of regional experts and multilateral organizations.